Does this email already exist?

 shard_id = hash(email) % num_shards

 Each shard holds a subset.
 Lookups go to exactly one shard.
-The trade-off is operational: rebalancing, failover, and anything that isn’t a single-key lookup becomes painful.
+Uniqueness stays local as long as the same normalized email always routes to the same shard.
+Rebalancing and failover get harder, and anything that isn’t a single-key lookup now spans multiple shards.

 1 billion entries.
 A Bloom filter with 1% false positive rate costs about 1.2 GB of memory.
-Sounds like a lot until you compare it to a database query on every signup attempt.
+Useful if misses dominate.
+Wasteful if almost every request needs a write anyway.

 Summary